Tom Ikeda, Executive Director

 Natasha is a historian and writer with a PhD in history from the University of Arizona.
 She edits and contributes to the Densho blog, manages print and digital communications, media and community relations, and public events.
 She also project manages and co-facilitates Densho’s new anti-racism curriculum initiative.
 A recent transplant to Seattle, she first became intimately familiar with Japanese American incarceration through books like No-No Boy and Citizen 13660 while working at the University of Washington Press.
 At Densho and beyond, her research and writing focuses on historical intersections of race, gender, and identity.

-Nina is a yonsei who grew up in Phoenix, Arizona.
-Her maternal grandmother, one of six children to the only Japanese American family in a small town a few miles west of the Washington-Idaho border, was not incarcerated during World War II but recalls the day her father was arrested by the FBI.
-Nina graduated from Seattle University in 2009, where she worked as a consultant in the campus writing center and received a BA in English and Philosophy.
-She manages Densho’s contacts, processes donations, transcribes oral history interviews, and contributes to the Densho blog.
+Nina is a yonsei who grew up in Phoenix but has lived in Seattle long enough to call it home.
+Her maternal grandmother, one of six children to the only Japanese American family in her small Eastern Washington town, was not incarcerated during WWII but still remembers the day her father was arrested by the FBI.
+Nina graduated from Seattle University in 2009 with a stereotypically millennial degree in English and Philosophy–and is grateful to Densho for hiring her in spite of this.
+She helps to manage Densho’s social media presence, publicity, and community outreach, in addition to frequent contributions to the Densho blog and fundraising assistance.

 Virginia Yamada, Grant Manager/Visual History Coordinator